mesosphere/dcos-docs-site/pages/docs/1.10/cli/configure/index.md

 ---
+layout: layout.pug
-post_title: Configuring the CLI
+title: Configuring the CLI
-nav_title: Configuring
+navigationTitle: Configuring
-menu_order: 2
+menuWeight: 2
 ---

 You can access DC/OS CLI configuration with this command: